NetApp/harvest/docs/mcp/overview.md

 - "Which volumes are running out of space?"
 - "Show me the top 5 volumes by utilization"
+- "Analyze storage growth trends over the past month"

 **Performance Investigation**

 - "Which systems are experiencing high latency?"
-- "Find volumes with performance issues"
+- "Which volumes have performance issues"

-**Advanced Analytics**

-- "Analyze storage growth trends over the past month"
 - "Show me performance bottlenecks across my clusters"

 ## Architecture